SEC sues Coinbase for allegedly acting as an unregistered crypto broker - KTVZ

 On Tuesday, the US Securities and Exchange Commission sued Coinbase, America’s largest crypto exchange, for allegedly acting as an unregistered broker.
 That complaint landed just 24 hours after filing a similar suit against overseas rival Binance.

-After the SEC filed charges Monday against Binance, the world’s largest crypto exchange, investors pulled around $790 million from the platform and its US affiliate, data firm Nansen said Tuesday.
+The Coinbase lawsuit comes on the heels of a similar SEC complaint against Binance, which is by far the world’s biggest crypto exchange.
+In the 24 hours since the agency sued Binance, investors pulled around $790 million from the platform and its US affiliate, data firm Nansen said Tuesday.

 Binance saw net outflows of $778.6 million of crypto tokens on the ethereum blockchain, with its US affiliate, Binance.US, registering net outflows of $13 million, Nansen tweeted.